dzackgarza/Notes/Research/Notes/ReadingGeneral/2019-03-31 Keywords and Terms.md

 - Schemes
 - Stacks
 - Coarse moduli space
-  - Somehow a nicer version of a stack where automorphism groups aren't messing things up
+  - Somehow a nicer version of a stack where torsion in the automorphism groups aren't messing things up
 - Closed points of a scheme
 - Smooth projective curves